Anastasia-Nikitina/Big-Integer/docs/BigInt.md

 # BigInt

-BigInt is library of a long arithmetic used in the BigIntCalc
+BigInt is library of a long arithmetic used in the BigInteger

 ## Type